 In the past, these truths have been ignored and exploited by landlords, their agents, big business and government.
 Speaking in unity, we demand recognition for small traders, asserting their central importance to the economy and advocating their interests to achieve a better deal for our members.

-The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation.
+The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation in 2013.

 At the time of this research, there were a total of 200 small businesses in the East End Trades Guild.
 Collectively, scaled up from our survey, we found the East End Trades Guild members represent:

 7,410 years of trading in the East End.